Government of Portland, Oregon explained

 2022 Charter Reform

 Ballot Measure 26–228 in the November 2022 election was an amendment to the city charter that moved the city away from a commission system of government.
-It expands the council from four at-large council members to 12 councilors, who will be elected via ranked choice voting from four geographic districts (with three council members from each district).
-The mayor will no longer be a voting member of the council, except when needed to make a tie-breaking vote.
-It also removes responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.[5]
+It expands the council from four at-large council members to 12 councilors, who are elected via single transferable vote from four geographic districts (with three council members from each district).
+The mayor is no longer a voting member of the council, except when needed to make a tie-breaking vote.
+It also transferred responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.[5]
 Previous attempts to reform the city charter had been defeated seven times since 1913,[6] including as recently as 2007.

-The first city council elections under the new districts will occur in 2024.[7]
-In preparation for transitioning management of city bureaus to a city manager, Mayor Ted Wheeler announced he would group city bureaus into five related service areas.[8]
+The first city council elections under the new districts were held in 2024.[7]
+In preparation for transitioning management of city bureaus to a city manager, then-mayor Ted Wheeler announced he would group city bureaus into five related service areas.[8]

 City Council